itsonlyjames/obsidian-quick-select/README.md

 ![Supercharge your workflow](docs/supercharge-your-workflow.gif)

-Quick open works in the quick switcher, command palette (including all subsequent modals), as well as the slash command!
+Quick Select works in all Obsidian modals including: the quick switcher, command palette (including all subsequent modals), as well as the slash command!

 <h3>Hot Swap Workspaces</h3>